Trump administration drops Obama-era water protection rule

 Environmental groups criticized the administration's action, the latest in a series of moves to roll back environmental protections put into place under President Barack Obama.

 The 2015 Waters of the United States rule defined the waterways subject to federal regulation.
-Scrapping it "puts an end to an egregious power grab, eliminates an ongoing patchwork of clean water regulations and restores a longstanding and familiar regulatory framework," Environmental Protection Agency chief Andrew Wheeler said at a news conference.
+Scrapping it "puts an end to an egregious power grab, eliminates an ongoing patchwork of clean water regulations and restores a longstanding and familiar regulatory framework," Environmental Protection Agency chief Andrew Wheeler said at a news conference in Washington, D.C.

 Wheeler and R.D.
-James, assistant secretary of the Army for civil works, signed the repeal document.
+James, assistant secretary of the Army for civil works, signed a document overturning the rule and temporarily restoring an earlier regulatory system that emerged after a 2006 ruling from a sharply divided Supreme Court.

-Since enactment of the Clean Water Act in 1972, the federal government has gone beyond protection of navigable waterways and their major tributaries to assert jurisdiction over "isolated ponds and channels that only flow after it rains," Wheeler said.

-"As the scope expands, so too has Washington's power over private property and the states' traditional authority to regulate their land and water resources," he said.
+The agencies plan to adopt a new rule by the end of the year that is expected to define protected waterways more narrowly than the Obama policy.

+The Clean Water Act requires landowners to obtain federal permits before developing or polluting navigable waterways such as rivers and lakes.
+But disputes have long persisted over what other waters are subject to regulation — particularly wetlands that don't have a direct connection to those larger waters, plus small headwater streams and channels that flow only during and after rainfall.

+Wheeler said regulators had gone far beyond the intent of Congress under the 1972 clean water law.

+"The 2015 rule meant that more businesses and landowners across the U.S. would need to obtain a federal permit to exercise control over their own property, a process that can cost tens of thousands of dollars and take months or even years to complete," he said.
+"It also put more local land-use decisions in the hands of unelected bureaucrats.
+Many Americans balked at this idea, and rightfully so."

-President Donald Trump had ordered the agencies to develop a replacement policy that has a more restrictive definition of protected wetlands and streams, leaving fewer subject to federal protection.
+President Donald Trump had ordered the EPA and Army Corps to develop a replacement policy that has a more restrictive definition of protected wetlands and streams.

-Environmentalists say the move would leave millions of Americans with less safe drinking water and allow damage of wetlands that prevent flooding, filter pollutants and provide habitat for a multitude of fish, waterfowl and other wildlife.

 The Natural Resources Defense Council said the administration's action would be challenged in court.